UPPS 04.04.44 - Employees with Serious Illnesses

-If an employee becomes aware of a person having an illness that may be a direct threat to other employees, students, or the public, the employee should immediately consult with the director of the Student Health Center.
+If an employee becomes aware of a person having an illness that may be a direct threat to other employees, students, or the public, the employee should immediately report the illness to Employee Relations, in Human Resources, who will consult with the director of the Student Health Center.

 REVIEWERS OF THIS UPPS